Twelve-Tone Musical Scale

-Why does our musical scale have twelve notes (counting both the white and black keys on the piano)?
+Why does the standard musical scale (in Western music) have twelve notes (counting both the white and black keys on the piano)?
 Why not ten or fifteen or twenty?

 To answer this question, we first need some background information.
 A note's pitch or frequency is measured in cycles per second; for example, A' is 440 cycles per second.
 The distance between two notes, measured as the ratio of their pitches, is called an interval.
 If the interval between two notes is a ratio of small integers, such as 2/1, 3/2, or 4/3, they sound good together — they are consonant rather than dissonant.
 People prefer musical scales that have many consonant intervals.